OLLAS: 10 Years in Photos

 19 June 2013.
 If I heard “Macchu Pichu” five days ago, the first thought that would come into my mind was “oh, the lost city that looks like a maze made of stone.”
 As a group, we traveled about 12 hours for the trip to Macchu Pichu.
 I was not too sure what it would be like, despite my preconceptions.
 After our first 6 hours of travel, we hiked about ten minutes up a winding stone path and I was rewarded with the most breathtaking site I have ever seen in person.....
 Read more

 UNO Officials Traveled to Peru for Research, Education Partnership

 Researchers at the University of Nebraska at Omaha (UNO) traveled to Lima, Peru, on Nov.
 3, along with several other university officials, as part of an inter-university agreement with the Universidad Antonio Ruiz Montoya.

-Funded by a grant from the University of Nebraska Foundation, the focus of the trip will be to establish a study-abroad and service learning specializing in water quality and water access in Latin America.
+Funded by a grant from the University of Nebraska Foundation, the focus of the 2013 trip was to establish a study-abroad and service learning specializing in water quality and water access in Latin America.

 of the Great Plains

 Click for Summit Conclusions (English, Español and Clossing Session Presentation), bilingual workshop summary, presentations, photo gallery, reading list and evaluations from Cumbre 2010!!! and read more about Cumbre below.
 Go to: Cumbre 2010 webpage

 Cumbre 2010 brought more than 500 participants from four continents, 15 countries, 14 states and a number of communities in Nebraska.
 We thank our supporters, volunteers and cosponsors for this success.

 Here is one example of the many positive comments we have received about Cumbre 2010 and which summarizes many of the things we hope we are and wish to be (Para español ver más abajo):